Arctic Challenge is a one-of-a-kind Hackathon focusing on Blockchain, 5G, Lora WAN, IoT Platform, Edge Computing, Information security and more.

-This is the weekend to meet other enthusiastic hackers, push your boundaries, and realize the projects of your dreams!
+This is the time to meet other enthusiastic hackers, push your boundaries, and realize the projects of your dreams!

 The initiative was jointly conceived by Skelleftea Digital Alliance and the projects SSiO, DIT4BEARs, Arctic 5G Test Network,

 It is supported/sponsored by Skellefteå Science City, DF Skellefteå, Luleå University of Technology, Skellefteå municipality, NUITEQ and other companies and organisations.
 For the full list, see below under sponsors.

-A jury shall review, evaluate, and award winning Apps on November 20, 2016.
+A jury shall review, evaluate, and award winners on December 9, 2021.

 Venue: The Great Northern, Skelleftea

-17.00 Buffet dinner is served in the hackathon premises.
+17.00 Dinner is served in the hackathon preises.
 (No cost for participants and officials.)

 23.00 The hackathon closes for the night.

 08.00 The hackathon starts again.
-Beakfast, (Sandwich, orange juice, coffee/tea), is served in the hackathon premises.
+Breakfast is served in the hackathon premises.
 (No cost for participants and officials.)